nop33/si/src/content/blog/the-fair-framework-a-future-proofing-methodology/index.md

 ### Get involved

-TThe FAIR framework introduced above provides a basis for future-proofing policies.
+The FAIR framework introduced above provides a basis for future-proofing policies.
 We would like to refine the conceptualization and applicability of this framework through your experience.
 Please provide your feedback, ideas and examples via [this survey](https://docs.google.com/forms/d/e/1FAIpQLSeSvKKjc4O7GkZ3bkHeGvjSJyegIYZlxgGw_yEIHEXyDWJf3Q/viewform).